viamrobotics/docs/docs/get-started/_index.md

 The [Viam app](https://app.viam.com) is the ecosystem for configuring and managing machines which provides:

 - the user interface for configuring machines
-- a community registry of resources for machine
+- a community registry of resources for machines
 - capabilities to make your machines better and smarter

 ### Configuration